tjomson/IoT/connect_to_iotlab.md

 - typing `repl` in terminal 3 will now work as a python repl (exit with ctrl X)

-- in terminal 3, you can now write `cpy main.py /flash/main.py` to put code on the remote pycom.
+- in terminal 3, you can now write `cp main.py /flash/main.py` to put code on the remote pycom.
 Restarting the pycom is done on the IoT-lab website

 - now open vscode, and connect to wsl using the WSL extension.
 Use cpy to put code on the remote